aimms/documentation/pro/rest-api.rst

 header for every REST call the user want to make using this key for authentication/authorization.

-Example: Using Postman to Publish and App
+Example: Using Postman to Publish an App
 -----------------------------------------
 This is an example on how to use `Postman <https://www.postman.com/>`_ in order to perform CRUD operations an AIMMS applications (.aimmspack) using the PRO RESt API: